For Miley Cyrus & Liam Hemsworth, Skipping Marriage Wouldn't Be Weird At All

 Advertisement

 Getting married, especially when you’re already engaged, seems like a no-brainer.
-But according to the 2017 Census Bureau report, more than 55% of Americans no longer see marriage as an important milestone to reach in adulthood.
+But actually the number of couples choosing married is at an all-time low with reports that people no longer see marriage as an important milestone to reach in adulthood.
 Maybe Cyrus and Hemsworth feel the same way and are totally content with the place their relationship is currently in.

 The couple, who met on the set of The Last Song back in 2009, got engaged for the first time in June 2012 before splitting up in 2013.
 Around that time, Cyrus went on to infamously twerk on Robin Thicke at the VMAs and bless fans with the hit song “Wrecking Ball,” while Hemsworth was spotted making out with Mexican actress and singer Eiza Gonzalez.